Last Update: 15th Dec 2019

 #5.
 Avoid applying for fresh credit

-Frequent requests to CIBIL for credit score decreases the credit score.
+Frequent requests to CIBIL for credit score decrease the credit score.
 Applying frequently for loans indicates that you are desperate for money.
 You can better to wait for a minimum period of 6 months before applying for fresh credit.

 CIBIL score is one of the most important factors that banks consider while sanctioning any kind of loan.